 The PDP Switch Starter Kit is a well-made, Nintendo licensed product that has everything you need to transport your Switch in style.
 Besides the case, which is made of soft and durable canvas outfitted with a long strap, the Starter Kit also comes with a screen protector, applicator, cleaning cloth, Joy-Con gel grips, and a pair of wired earbuds that feature a built-in microphone.

 The case has enough room to comfortably store your console (with the Joy-Cons attached) under a large elastic band that covers your screen.
 There is also a cushioned insert that allows you to store up to 12 game cards on one side while providing additional protection for your console.
-PDP sells this case in several different designs, allowing you to show your appreciation for both Mario and The Legend of Zelda.
+PDP sells this case in several different designs, allowing you to show your appreciation for bothand .

-As an added, bonus, the case can charge your cell phone via a USB port on the side, and a $110 bundle also packs in a traditional zipper-style case that can fit your Switch and the S-Charge at the same time.
+As an added, bonus, the case can charge your cell phone via a USB port on the side, and a $120 bundle also packs in a traditional zipper-style case that can fit your Switch and the S-Charge at the same time.
+The bundle is also on sale for $110, which is a steal.

 Mumba Rugged Clear Case ($18)